Pawel-Galkowski/Node.JS-Mailling/README.md

 Application which are showing how you can use mailling in node.js.
 Front-end of appliacation is created in react-redux.

+## View
+This is free hosting so it needs time to load applications.
+Live view is available at [this link](https://node-mailling.herokuapp.com/).

 ## Test application

 You can test application with standard form.